Otto of Freising: Works

-Otto is most remembered for two important historical works:
+Otto is best known for two major historical works:

 Chronica de duabus civitatibus

-Painting of Otto of Freising by Hans Part in the Babenberger Stammbaum, c.
-1490, Stift Klosterneuburg.
-The bishop is looking at the cathedral and the city of Freising from the east bank of the Isar river.
+Otto, painted by Hans Part around 1490; in the picture, Bishop Otto is looking out at Freising Cathedral from the east bank of the Isar River.

-The first of these is his Chronica sive Historia de duabus civitatibus (Chronicle or The History of the Two Cities), a historical and philosophical work in eight books, which follows to some extent the lines laid down by Augustine of Hippo and Paulus Orosius.
-Written during the time of the civil war in Germany (1143–1145), it contrasts Jerusalem and Babel, the heavenly and the earthly kingdoms, and also contains much valuable information about the history of his own time.
-The chronicle, which was held in very high regard by contemporaries, covers the years up until 1146, and from this date until 1209 it was continued by Otto, abbot of St Blasius (died 1223).
-In the Chronica, Otto reports a meeting he had with Bishop Hugh of Jabala, who told him of a Nestorian Christian king in the east named Prester John.
-It was hoped this monarch would bring relief to the crusader states.
-This is the first documented mention of Prester John.
+The first is his work Chronica sive Historia de duabus civitatibus (Chronicle or History of the Two Cities), an eight-book historical and philosophical treatise that to some extent follows the intellectual framework laid down by Augustine of Hippo and Paul Orosius.
+Written during the German Civil War (1143–1145), it draws a parallel between Jerusalem and Babel, the Heavenly City and the Earthly City, while also containing a wealth of valuable information about the history of his era.
+Esteemed highly by his contemporaries, this chronicle covers events up to the year 1146; from that point onward to 1209, it was continued by Saint Blasius of Blaubeuren Abbey in the Black Forest (d.
+1223).
+In the Chronica, Otto recounts his meeting with Bishop Hugh of Jabala, who told him of a Nestorian Christian king in the East called Prester John.
+It was hoped that this monarch would bring relief to the Crusader states, and this marks the first documented reference to Prester John.

-The text details a period of harmony between the imperial and ecclesiastical authority which had followed from the conversion of Rome to Christianity.
-Rome was seen as the fourth and final world empire.
-After that, authority was transferred to the Greeks (Byzantines), then the Franks (Francia) and later the Germans (East Francia).
-Also, he noted that Conrad III was the 93rd emperor from Augustus with Frederick I being the 94th.
-However, Pope Gregory VII's unexpected excommunication of Emperor Henry IV in 1075 had shattered this unity.
-And this would thus usher in the seventh and last age in mankind's history.
-This period would be characterised with incessant crises that would precede the arrival of the Antichrist.
-Which would be a topic of the eighth and final book of the Chronicle.
+The text elaborates on an era of harmony between imperial and ecclesiastical authority, tracing its origins to the Christianization of Rome.
+Rome is portrayed as the fourth and final world empire, after which power passed to the Greeks (the Byzantines), then to the Franks (Francia), and later to the Germans (East Francia).
+He also notes that Conrad III of Germany was the 93rd emperor since Augustus, and Frederick I, Holy Roman Emperor the 94th.
+However, this unity was shattered by Pope Gregory VII’s unexpected excommunication of Emperor Henry IV, Holy Roman Emperor amid the Investiture Controversy of 1075.
+Thus, this event would usher in the seventh and final age of human history—a period characterized by constant crises, preceding the arrival of the Antichrist.
+This forms the central theme of the eighth and final book of the Chronica.